World Premiere

 — from HaBuba Zehava by The High Windows

 On its surface, Meteors follows the trajectory of an asteroid.
-Far from depicting destruction, though, we follow the meteor like starry-eyed children — solar winds brushing against us through chromatic woodwinds and overlapping string glissandi, the asteroid belt as a primitive rhythmic drive from percussion and low bass.
-At the moment of impact, time seems to last an infinity: the orchestra grinds to a halt, the conductor counting smaller and smaller subdivisions of the beat, like quantum particles breaking apart.
-Slowly, the stupor lifts — and the ending feels like a curtain just opening, preparing us to be swept into the world newly revealed.
+But not as destruction — we follow it like starry-eyed children watching the sky, solar winds brushing past us through overlapping string glissandi.
+At the moment of impact, time seems to last an infinity, the conductor counting smaller and smaller subdivisions of the beat — like quantum particles breaking apart — before the stupor lifts.
+The ending feels like a curtain just opening, preparing us to be swept into the world newly revealed.

 A Trilogy in Development

-Meteors is the prelude to an evening-length orchestral trilogy exploring creation myths and humanity's relationship to the forces that shaped us — water, earth, sky; flood, forest, cosmos.
-Across the three chapters, the music rises from earth toward heavens, becoming ever more ethereal yet no less alive.
+Meteors is the prelude to an evening-length orchestral trilogy on creation myths — the forces that shaped us, and the worlds they left behind.
+Across three chapters, the music rises from earth toward the heavens, becoming ever more ethereal yet no less alive.

 The prelude — Meteors